demisto/content/Packs/DeprecatedContent/Playbooks/playbook-McAfee_ePO_Endpoint_Compliance_Playbook_README.md

-DEPRECATED.
+Deprecated.
 Use "McAfee ePO Endpoint Compliance Playbook v2" playbook instead.
-Discovers endpoints that are not using the latest McAfee AV Signatures.
+Discover endpoints that are not using the latest McAfee AV Signatures

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.